Is Was A-Oak-Kay!

-Once we were driving on Day Street, very near the Massachusetts border, Hoang and I asked each other how we’d know where the tree is?
+Once we were driving on Day Street, Hoang and I asked each other how we’d know where the tree is?
 We poked along looking intently into the woods and trying to pick up visual clues or signs.
 Once we crested a hill, we immediately became aware of how silly our concerns were – there, right alongside the road, stood the majestic 450-to-500 year old tree.
 Wow.

 “That’s the coolest tree I’ve ever seen on the East Coast!” blurted Hoang.
-(We’ve seen Sequoias in CA, banyans in Lahaina, and the Octopus Tree in Oregon, so we have to qualify these things.)
+(We’ve seen Sequoias in CA, banyans in Hawaii, and the Octopus Tree in Oregon, so we have to qualify these things.)
 While Hoang and Damian cavorted among the twisting low branches, I struggled to find a suitable angle from which to take a good picture.
-(I never really found it.)
+(As you can see, I never found one.)

 Joining my wife and son, we marveled at how one low branch actually goes underground, resurfaces, and continues outward for another 100 feet or so!
 I didn’t know oak trees could do that.
 The Granby Land Trust, who owns the land, keeps the area clean and tidy, which is certainly nice.
-The three of us sat on the branches, walked around the tree several times, and just sort of enjoyed the tree – for lack of a better term.
-It’s almost like the tree purposely grew in the Middle-of-Nowhere, CT in order to live long enough to impress us fans.
+The three of us sat on the branches, walked around the tree several times, and just sort of enjoyed the tree.
+It’s almost like the tree purposely grew in fairly remote Granby in order to live long enough to impress us fans.

 Eight generations of Deweys farmed the land, and added another 100 acres.
 When the old homestead was sold in 1976, the family kept a little over an acre of land, which included the Granby Oak.
 The Oak has had a special place in Granby’s heart for a long time.